vitessio/website/content/en/docs/user-guides/vschema-guide/sequences.md

 The construct returns the first of the N values generated.

-However, this is insufficient to emulate mysql’s auto-increment behavior.
+However, this is insufficient to emulate MySQL’s auto-increment behavior.
 To achieve this, we have to inform the VSchema that the `customer_id` column should use this sequence to generate values if no value is specified.
 This is done by adding the following section to the `customer` table:

 ```json
       "auto_increment": {